adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 We'll use [DNS01 challenge](https://cert-manager.io/docs/configuration/acme/dns01/) to get wildcard certificate for our domain.
 This is the most convenient way to get a certificate for a domain without having to expose the cluster.

 {{< alert >}}
-You may use a DNS provider that is supported by cert-manager.
+You may use a DNS provider supported by cert-manager.
 Check the [list of supported providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).
-But cert-manager is highly extensible, and you can easily add your own provider if needed with some efforts.
+As cert-manager is highly extensible, you can easily create your own provider with some efforts.
 Check [available contrib webhooks](https://cert-manager.io/docs/configuration/acme/dns01/#webhook).
 {{</ alert >}}

 First prepare variables and set them accordingly: